mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 The following drivers are tested and integrated into the extension.

-Besides the integrated drivers, it is possible to add additional drivers from the [MikroSDK Click Plugin Repository](https://github.com/MikroElektronika/mikrosdk_click_v2) by using the [Services] -> MikroSDK Peripheral Drivers software components.
+Besides the integrated drivers, it is possible to add additional drivers from the [mikroSDK Click Plugin Repository](https://github.com/MikroElektronika/mikrosdk_click_v2) by using the [Services] -> mikroSDK 2.0 SDK - Peripheral Drivers software components.
 The following drivers implement the required peripheral driver interfaces for the MikroSDK Click plugin.

 ### **Audio & Voice**
  - CMT_8540S_SMT - Buzz 2 Click (Mikroe)

 ### **Display & LED**
- - SSD1306 - Micro OLED Breakout (Sparkfun) [I2C]
+ - SSD1306 - Micro OLED Breakout (Sparkfun) - I2C
- - SSD1306 - OLED W Click (Mikroe) [SPI]
+ - SSD1306 - OLED W Click (Mikroe) - SPI

 ### **Human Machine Interface**
  - CAP1166 - Capacitive Touch 2 Click (Mikroe)